How to Write Engaging Essay Introductions: A Step-by-Step Guide

 • Intriguing Setup for Argument: The introduction prepares the reader for a more detailed discussion of the broader controversy related to Braille, offering that this issue will be addressed further in other sections of the essay.

-Step 3: Introducing Your Thesis Statement
+Step 3: Write a Clear and Impactful Thesis Statement

 A thesis statement is the most essential part of your essay, not just the introduction.
 Some also say an essay is only as good as its thesis statement.
 So, it’s time you create your thesis statement, which usually involves a single sentence with an overall argument.